bhoward/focsipedia/docs/logic/recursion.md

 hanoi(2, 1, 2, 3);
 ```

+[^2]: Just about the only difference here
+from the Java, apart from the syntax for defining a function and the use of the
+`printf` function for output, is that ReasonML requires variables to start with
+lower-case letters.
+Since functions are also stored in variables, this also applies
+to function names.

 We can use induction to prove that this subroutine does in
 fact solve the Towers of Hanoi problem.